nus-cs2103/website-base/admin/project-grading.md

 **Evaluates:** How well you did in project management related aspects of the project, as an individual and as a team

 **Based on:** tutor/bot observations of project milestones and GitHub data

+**Grading criteria:**

-Milestones ==need to be reached the midnight before of the tutorial== for it to be counted as achieved. ==To get a good grade for this aspect, achieve at least 60% of the recommended milestone progress.==
+* Milestones ==need to be reached the midnight before of the tutorial== for it to be counted as achieved. ==To get a good grade for this aspect, achieve at least 60% of the recommended milestone progress.==

-Other criteria:
 * Good use of GitHub milestones
 * Good use of GitHub release mechanism
 * Good version control, based on the repo
 * Reasonable attempt to use the forking workflow
 * Good task definition, assignment and tracking, based on the issue tracker
 * Good use of buffers %%(opposite: everything at the last minute)%%
 * Project done iteratively and incrementally %%(opposite: doing most of the work in one big burst)%%

 <big>**5B.
 Team-tasks:**</big>

 **Evaluates:** How much you contributed to team-tasks

+{{ embed_topic("project-scope.md#example-team-tasks", "Admin " + icon_embedding + " tP Scope → Examples of team-tasks", "3", indent="1") }}

 **Based on:** peer evaluations, tutor observations

-To earn full marks, you should have done close to a fair share of the team tasks.
+**Grading criteria:** To earn full marks, you should have done close to a fair share of the team tasks.
 You can earn bonus marks by doing more than your fair share.

-{{ embed_topic("project-scope.md#example-team-tasks", "Admin " + icon_embedding + " tP Scope → Examples of team-tasks", "3") }}

 </div>